longlamduc/Intek-Sprite-Detection/README.md

 - `sprites`: A collection of key-value pairs (a dictionary) where each key-value pair maps the key (the label of a sprite) to its associated value (a `Sprite` object);

-- `labels`: A 2D array of integers of equal dimension (width and height) as the original image where the sprites are packed in.
-The `labels` array maps each pixel of the image passed to the function to the label of the sprite this pixel corresponds to, or `0` if this pixel doesn't belong to a sprite (e.g., transparent color).
+- `label_map`: A 2D array of integers of equal dimension (width and height) as the original image where the sprites are packed in.
+The `label_map` array maps each pixel of the image passed to the function to the label of the sprite this pixel corresponds to, or `0` if this pixel doesn't belong to a sprite (e.g., transparent color).

 _Note: The sprite labels can be whatever unique strictly positive integers, with no particular order.
 The index of a sprite has no particular relationship with the position of the sprite in the image._